Fort Worth Truck Driver Fatigue Accident Lawyer

-The driver who crashed the truck may be held personally responsible for the crash.
+The driver who crashed the tractor-trailer may be held personally responsible for the crash.
 However, truck drivers may not be able to afford all of the compensation the injured party needs.
 This often means the trucking company that hired the driver will be taken to court as well in most cases.
 These parties may also have insurance, which means the process of finding compensation can be complicated.
-A knowledgeable Fort Worth truck driver fatigue accident lawyer could investigate the accident and determine which party may be at fault for the collision.
+A hardworking Fort Worth driver lawyer could investigate the driver fatigue semi collision and determine which party may be at fault for the collision.

 Whether a trucking company’s liable for wrecks caused by drivers will hinge on whether the legal theory of respondeat superior applies.
 This translates to “let the superior make answer.”
 This doctrine holds that an employer can be liable for the negligence of its employees under certain conditions.
 Determining whether respondeat superior applies in a given truck wreck depends on whether the truck driver is an employee or an independent contractor.

 If the trucker is classified as an independent contractor, he or she will not be an employee of the trucking company.
 In such cases, trucking companies will generally not be responsible for an independent contractor’s negligent or reckless actions that cause accidents.
 In contrast, trucking companies can be liable for wrecks caused by drivers who are classified as employees.
 This distinction commonly motivates motor carriers to misclassify drivers as independent contractors rather than employees in an effort to limit or dodge liability.